holzman/gwms-release-manager/nmi/README.txt

   Next, get-other-branches.py runs.
 Here, for each python file in factory, frontend, tools, lib, tools/lib, and creation/lib we do the following:
-    1. Run cvs log to check if any changes have been made to the file in the last two weeks.
+    1. Run git log to check if any changes have been made to the file in the last two weeks.
-    2. If a change was made, we extract the file name and revision number.
+    2. If a change was made, we add it to the list of branches to check out in config.txt.
-    3. For each file with changes, we run cvs status to get the list of tagnames for this file.
-We then check this list for the tagname that corresponds to the revision number.
-    4. Last, we write the tagnames to config.txt

   Now that config.txt includes a list of all the branches that we are interested in, we run pylint-gwms.sh, which runs pylint against the